ZehavaBatya/Commonfund-Innovations/CF Operation IIP (V1.3)/README.txt

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, Visual Studio Code
+**Tech used:** Dart, Flutter, Tailwind, HTML, CSS, JavaScript, Visual Studio Code

 ## Optimizations

-An interactive API is developed for the landing page with a typable box option and submit button.
+A completely different trajectory changed for my project in terms of the layout.
+The landing page is longer in length with more sections and features (pictures, writing, graphs, and interactive writing form).

 ## Lessons Learned:

-Get outside the comfort zone by building a new project with the building blocks at your disposal.
+Learning different terminology languages is thrilling, yet overwhelming.
+No challenge is too large.